Lila, Lila

 Lila, Lila is a 2009 German film starring Daniel Brühl and Hannah Herzsprung.
+It is based on the novel Lila, Lila by Martin Suter.

 At various film festivals and international screenings the film was sometimes known under the title My Words, My Lies, My Love or My Words, My Lies – My Love.

 The American distributor is Corinth Releasing.

 Plot

 The film starts with Daniel Brühl as a waiter named David Kern, in a desperate move to impress Marie, played by Hannah Herzsprung, passes off a manuscript he found as his own.
 However, trouble comes when the real author comes after him.

 The film is based on a same title novel by the Swiss author Martin Suter.